insected/bobbae_gcp-wiki/Machine-Learning.md

 * Entity Sentiment Analysis
 * Text Classification

 The major advantage of the Google [Natural Language API](https://cloud.google.com/natural-language) is its ease of use.
 No machine learning skills are required and almost no coding skills.
-On the Google Cloud website, you can find code snippets for calling the API for a lot of languages.

 The Google [Natural Language API](https://cloud.google.com/natural-language) is a very convenient option for quick, out-of-the-box solutions.
-Very little technical knowledge and no understanding of the underlying machine learning models is required.

-The main disadvantage is its inflexibility and the lack of access to the models.
-The models cannot be tuned to a specific task or dataset.

-In a real-world environment, most tasks will probably require a more tailored solution than the standardized Natural Language API functions can provide.

 ### AutoML Natural Language

 If the [Natural Language API](https://cloud.google.com/natural-language) is not flexible enough for your business purposes, then [AutoML Natural Language](https://cloud.google.com/natural-language/automl/docs) might be the right service.
-AutoML is a new Google Cloud Service (still in beta) that enables the user to create customized machine learning models.
-In contrast to the Natural Language API, the AutoML models will be trained on the user’s data and therefore fit a specific task.

-Custom machine learning models for classifying content are useful when the predefined categories that are available from the Natural Language API are too generic or not applicable to your specific use case or knowledge domain.

-The AutoML service requires a bit more effort for the user, mainly because you have to provide a dataset to train the model.
-However, the training and evaluation of the models in completely automated and no machine learning knowledge is required.
-The whole process can be done without writing any code by using the Google Cloud console.
-Of course, if you want to automate these steps, there is support for all common programming languages.

-The training process is quite slow, probably because the underlying models are very big.
-Training a small test classification task with 15,000 samples and 10 categories and the training can take several hours.
-A real-world example with a much bigger dataset can take several days.

 Fine-tuning big models like [BERT](https://arxiv.org/abs/1810.04805) is a computationally expensive process, especially when a lot of cross-validation is performed.

-That means while using AutoML might be very convenient, for performance critical tasks it makes sense to invest the time and develop the model yourself.

 ## AI Hub